 Research lines: Smart and low-carbon electricity systems.

 Academic Hierarchy: Assistant Professor.
-Department of Electrical Engineering.
-University of Chile.
+Department of Electrical Engineering, Universidad de Chile.